Maintaining or improving your mental health can be challenging! Check out our tips:

 Maintaining or improving your mental health can be challenging.
 However, with the right tools and information, you can take steps to care for your emotional well-being.

 Sometimes those who struggle with mental health can be especially critical of themselves.
 If you notice unhealthy self-criticism in the moment, stop and remind yourself of your accomplishments.
 Remembering the things you like about yourself and the special qualities you possess can help reinforce the good changes you are trying to make.
-We’ve all heard the saying, “Treat others as you wish to be treated.”
+We have all heard the saying, “Treat others as you wish to be treated.”
 We should also treat ourselves well.
 Ask yourself, “Would I be this critical if my close friend had done or thought that?”
-Odds are the answer is “probably not”!
+Odds are the answer is “probably not”.

 We all know that eating healthy can make us feel better, but frequently, we don’t realize how what we eat affects our bodies.
 Eating right during the day can help you manage your blood sugar to stabilize energy and increase serotonin in your brain.
-It’s okay to treat yourself occasionally.
+It is okay to treat yourself occasionally.
 Constant, unhealthy eating, though, can trigger anxiety and other stress-related health disorders.
 When your mental state affects your ability to shop for groceries or cook meals, use strategies to make eating healthy as easy as possible.
 Take advantage of grocery pickup, delivery services, or have a friend help with your shopping.
 Find options that require less prep, like healthy meal kits or pre-chopped vegetables.
 Drink lots of water also and consider reducing or cutting out caffeine and alcohol.

 Keeping your struggles to yourself can be detrimental.
 Whether you choose counseling or a support group, having a professional to talk to can help you manage your thoughts and struggles.
 A licensed specialist has been trained to be objective and supportive in a way friends and family are not.
-It may be hard for some people struggling with mental health to open up but talking with others who share the same struggles can help you feel less lonely and better about your choice to focus on your mental health.
+It may be hard for some people struggling with mental health to open up but talking with others who understand your struggles can help you feel less lonely and better about your choice to focus on your mental health.
 Therapy is a great resource for those who wish to learn coping skills and discover other ways to regulate their thoughts and feelings.

 Your quality of sleep and your mood are strongly connected.
 According to Harvard Health, problems with sleep are more likely to occur in patients with psychiatric disorders.
 Often, sleep deprivation can cause irritability and can lessen your body’s ability to function normally.
-Lack of sleep can impact your body’s immune system, weight, hormones, and the ability to release insulin.
+Lack of sleep can affect your body’s immune system, weight, hormones, and the ability to release insulin.
 The Mayo Clinic suggests adults get seven to nine hours of sleep nightly to maintain a healthy sleep schedule.
 Other factors such as pregnancy, previous sleep deprivation, or illnesses may mean a person needs more sleep than the recommended average.
-If you experience trouble falling or staying asleep, talk with your doctor about natural remedies, over-the-counter sleep aids, or prescription medication to help you get better sleep!
+If you experience trouble falling or staying asleep, talk with your doctor about natural remedies, over-the-counter sleep aids, or prescription medication to help you get better sleep.

 We are here when you need us!
 Patient First is able to evaluate and treat a wide range of illnesses and injuries.
 You can visit any Patient First center from 8am to 8pm, every day of the year – no appointment is needed.